Life with diabetes is complicated.

 We support local communities by giving them the tools they need to stand up for their rights so that access to insulin and diabetes supplies becomes a reality for all.

-According to a recent WHO report, as of 2014 an estimated 422 million adults were living with diabetes around the world.
+According to the WHO, an estimated 422 million adults were living with diabetes around the world as of 2014.
 The same report notes that separate global estimates of diabetes prevalence for type 1 and type 2 do not exist.
 This lack of data around type 1 diabetes in and of itself is a big problem.

 Some approximations say that more than 40 million people around the world live with type 1 diabetes.
 A large proportion of people with diabetes live in places with inadequate healthcare, which means there are likely hundreds of thousands of people (or more) facing death due to lack of insulin.